Obsidian-TTRPG-Community/TTRPG-Community-Admin/New-to-TTRPG-Community/Github-Newbie/2-Getting-Your-Feet-Wet.md

 The default documentation of [GitHub](https://github.com/git-guides) is very comprehensive and visual, and we recommend you read through them.
 However, we'll include a Quickstart.

+Would you rather play a game instead to learn?
+Check out [Learn Git Branching](https://learngitbranching.js.org)

 ## Setting It Up

 - First, create a [Github](https://github.com) account if you haven't already.